National Impaired Driving Prevention Month

 Statistics show a significant rise in accidents and fatalities during this time.
 By promoting awareness, this campaign encourages people to plan safe transportation options if they intend to drink, ensuring everyone gets home safely.

-National Drunk and Drugged Driving Prevention Month also highlights the risks of drugged driving.
+National Imparied Driving Prevention Month also highlights the risks of drugged driving.
 Combining alcohol with drugs, including prescription medications, can severely impair driving ability.

 December was chosen because it sees a spike in festivities and, consequently, a higher rate of alcohol and drug use.
-The aim is to remind people to drive sober and avoid preventable tragedies.
+Sometimes referred to as National Drunk and Drugged Driving Month, the aim is to remind people to drive sober and avoid preventable tragedies.

 The campaign focuses on raising awareness about the dangers of driving under the influence.
-It involves both public and private sector organizations committed to reducing traffic fatalities.
+It involves both public and private sector organizations committed to reducing traffic fatalities, specifically including advocacy by Mothers Against Drunk Driving (MADD).
 These groups work together to educate the public, enforce stricter laws, and promote safer driving practices.

 The initiative continues to play a crucial role in saving lives and making roads safer during the holiday season and beyond.

-How to Celebrate National Drunk and Drugged Driving Prevention Month
+How to Observe National Impaired Driving Prevention Month

 Host a Sober Party